py5coding/py5book/content/install.md

 #### Install Java

-You will need to have Java 11 (or later) installed on your computer.
+You will need to have Java 17 (or later) installed on your computer.

-Before attempting the installation, first check to see if you already have it.
+Before attempting an installation, first check to see if you already have it.
 You can do this from a terminal or DOS window using the command `java -version`.